fidelbrea/home-alarm/README.md

 In this folder is located the source code for an Andoid mobile smartphone.
 It is currently bilingual: English and Spanish, but you can easily implement other languages from the Android IDE.

-Be sure to customize the RMI service port in the `integers.xml` file and the RMI server URL in the `network_security_config.xml` and `string.xml` files (and all the languages string files you want to use, for example `string-es-rES.xml` for spanish).

-You may also need to download the `google-services.json` file from Firebase. (see https://firebase.google.com/docs/android/setup)
+You will need to download the `google-services.json` file from Firebase. (see https://firebase.google.com/docs/android/setup)

 ![app_example](http://brea.synology.me/img/app_example.png)